-Even a brief period of breastfeeding can be protective for your baby.
-It has been shown that both partial and exclusive breastfeeding have been associated with a lower SIDS rate, but that exclusive breastfeeding was associated with the lowest risk.
+Even breastfeeding for a short time can be protective for your baby.
+Both partial and exclusive breastfeeding have been shown to be associated with a lower SIDS rate, but exclusive breastfeeding was associated with the lowest risk.

 Does bottle feeding increase the risk of SIDS?